openforis/sepal-doc/docs/source/modules/dwn/alos_mosaics.rst

 -   **Shadow masking**: activate or deactivate shadow masking
 -   **Db**: whether or not to scale the output to Db

-After setting your parameters, select the button.
-The dataset will be automatically sent to the **Vizualization** tile.
+After setting your parameters, select the button (the dataset will be automatically sent to the **Vizualization** tile).

 .. figure:: https://raw.githubusercontent.com/lecrabe/alos_mosaics/main/doc/img/parameters.png